 and whose leaf does not wither—

-I recommend the Scripture Union resource WordLive.
+An example of a devotional pattern of reading is the WordLive, from Scripture Union.
 This is a free, online guide, helping you meet with God devotionally – through the Bible.
 Each day uses a new Bible passage with fresh resources to refresh your quiet time with God.
 There are two distinct approaches: Classic and Lectio Divina (see below for a description of this).
 Facebook users can also follow the readings with a daily Wordlive posting.

 Lectio Divina, also known as: Divine Reading or Deep Listening.